SabineWren/ThemePark/README.md

 3. Implement **[all the themes](#themes-first-pass)**.
 4. Compile themes to CSS for [Shoelace](https://github.com/shoelace-style/shoelace).

-Fonts and icons are not in scope for *Theme Park*.
+Fonts and icons are not in scope for Theme Park.
 The web already has fantastic support for including 3rd party fonts and icons in your apps.

 ## Constraints
-Some themes have complex requirements, such as gradients over card backgrounds or text colours.
+Some themes have complex backgrounds, such as SVG images or gradients.
 The API should use a [DDD](https://fsharpforfunandprofit.com/ddd/) type system to prevent broken results like `color: transparent;` without a corresponding `background-clip: text;`.

-Shoelace requires more shades than any 3rd party theme specifies, which requires interpolating colours.
-Any change to a theme palette arguably changes it to a new theme.
-Some shade changes must be okay, because Nord uses non-specified colours on their own home page, such as #fff.

-[Colour interpolation](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/#2-lch-and-lab-is-perceptually-uniform) is surprisingly hard.
-Chroma.js doesn't correctly map from LCH to sRGB, while Color.js doesn't interpolate ranges.
+Shoelace requires more colour shades than themes supply as tokens, which requires interpolating colours.
+Theme Park uses Chroma.ts to [interpolate colours in LCH](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/#2-lch-and-lab-is-perceptually-uniform), and then uses code adapted from Color.js to map the result to sRGB colour space.

 Themes are already code-split, but require JS to load and generate the theme, which won't be viable for production apps.
+As a stopgap, Theme Park will export Shoelace-compatible stylesheets.

 ## Building
-Shoelace requires a one-time copy of its Bootstrap icons, so copy the shoelace assets directory into Web_Root.
+Some assets require a one-time copy to the web root:
+1. The Shoelace package 'assets' directory, which contains Bootstrap icons
+2. Themes/Platform_Targets/shoelace-tokens.css

 Bring your own web server.

 ### TODO Mock Website
 - Add colour pickers for real-time theme editing.